paforsey/GettingandCleaningData/README.md

 - An identifier of the subject who carried out the experiment.

+### Variable Descriptions

 Descriptions of the variables contained in the FirstDataset are as follows:
 1 )  Subject: Unique identifier used for each of the 30 volunteers.
 Preset Integer Values: 1 - 30.
 2 )  Activity: Type of activity performed by each subject.
 Preset Character Values: WALKING, WALKING_UPSTAIRS,
      WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.